segmentio/segment-docs/src/connections/destinations/index.md

 ### When should I use Device-mode?
 When should I use Cloud-mode?

-There are two main things we consider when we decide to build Device- or Cloud-Modes (or both!) for a destination partner
+There are two main things we consider when Segment decides to use Device- or Cloud-Modes (or both!) for a destination partner

 #### 1. Anonymous Attribution Methodology